 - 2.1.1 The Board shall act as a good employer in all its dealings with the Principal.
-For the purposes of this agreement a good employer is an employer who treats employees fairly and properly in all aspects of their employment. - 2.1.2 The Board shall ensure that a performance agreement with the Principal is in place and undertake an annual performance review as outlined in part four of this collective agreement. - 2.1.32.1.2 The Board shall take all reasonable steps to ensure that the Principal is provided with adequate resources to fulfil the responsibilities and duties required of the Principal under this agreement.
+For the purposes of this agreement a good employer is an employer who treats employees fairly and properly in all aspects of their employment. - 2.1.2 The Board shall take all reasonable steps to ensure that the Principal is provided with adequate resources to fulfil the responsibilities and duties required of the Principal under this agreement.